jsx-eslint/eslint-plugin-react/docs/rules/prefer-es6-class.md

 # Enforce ES5 or ES6 class for React Components (prefer-es6-class)

-React offers you two way to create traditional components: using the ES5 `React.createClass` method or the new ES6 class system.
+React offers you two way to create traditional components: using the ES5 `create-react-class` module or the new ES6 class system.
 This rule allow you to enforce one way or another.

 ## Rule Options